 Just like natural teeth, dental implants require regular brushing and flossing, as well as professional cleanings at least twice annually.
 While the implant post and tooth restoration attached to the top will not decay, ensuring the surrounding gum tissue and other oral structures remain healthy is essential to achieving long-lasting results.

 The success rate of implant dentistry is very high when treatment is performed by a qualified provider.
-That said, success in not solely in the hands of the dentist—patients themselves also play a role.
+That said, success is not solely in the hands of the dentist—patients themselves also play a role.
 Factors such as how closely recovery instructions are followed, how well optimal oral hygiene is maintained over time, and whether or not detrimental habits like smoking and/or tobacco use are avoided can all influence the long-term success or failure of dental implants.
 Therefore, choosing the right dentist and doing your part to ensure the best outcome is critical to success.

 When it comes to candidacy for dental implants, age is not generally as important as having adequate jawbone density and sufficient oral wellness.
 In fact, our doctors have treated numerous patients who chose to receive dental implants or implant-supported dentures later in life.
 During your consultation, your dentist can determine if dental implants would be right for you at this time based on your unique situation.